samccauley/addon-hassiogooglebackup/README.md

 ```
 With the REST Commands created, you'll see your Google Backup Services available as `rest_command.google_backup` and `rest_command.google_adhoc_backup` in [Home Assistant's Services Development Tool](https://www.home-assistant.io/docs/tools/dev-tools/), and you'll also be able to call them as part of [Home Assistant Automations](https://www.home-assistant.io/components/automation/).

+With the above configuration, the `rest_command.google_backup`, requiring no arguments, will be very simple to execute from the [Home Assistant's Services Development Tool](https://www.home-assistant.io/docs/tools/dev-tools/) and from [Home Assistant Automations](https://www.home-assistant.io/components/automation/).
+The `rest_command.google_adhoc_backup`, however, will require you to supply values to be substituted into the template as configured above.
+Here's an example of how you could supply the values: `{"fromPatterns" : ["/config/configuration.yaml", "/config/automations.yaml"], "backupDirID" : "4FtLMzNz1v-OuOUqKq3jjoKQt020hLL9P"}`.

 ### MQTT Event
 Everytime the doBackup operation, or the adhocBackup operation, is executed, an event is published to the [MQTT broker](https://www.home-assistant.io/components/mqtt/) that you have configured in Home Assistant.
 The payload of the event is a copy of the JSON response described above.
 The event is published to either the `googlebackup/result` or the `googlebackup/adhocresult` topic, depending on which operation was called.